mebauer/stormwater-map-analysis-nyc/README.md

 ![cover-map](figures/cover-map.png)

 ### About the Project
-The tried to recreate maps, figures and statistics from the New York City Stormwater Resiliency Plan in Python in a reproducible way.
+This project attempts to recreate maps, figures and statistics from the New York City Stormwater Resiliency Plan in Python.
+Additionally, the project focuses on open source and reproducible workflows.
+All work is provided in these notebooks.

-Analysis: Kindly find the analysis in the [analysis.ipynb](https://github.com/mebauer/nyc-stormwater-map-analysis/blob/main/analysis.ipynb) notebook in this repository.
+You can find many of the final outputs (maps, figures, etc.) in the [analysis.ipynb](https://github.com/mebauer/nyc-stormwater-map-analysis/blob/main/analysis.ipynb) notebook.
+If you're interested in examining all the steps to create this project, please see the other notebooks located in this repository.

-Tools: Python, Jupyter Notebook.

 ### About the Data